leonstel/leonstel.github.io/drafts/distribution_generation.md

 Does this mean that our future is already written, no matter what we think as individuals it will always tends towards the general direction?

-Why do distributions exists, even on silly things like the amount of errors on a page in a book, or the daily amount earned on the stock market?
+Why do distributions exists, even on silly things like the amount of errors on a page in a book, or the daily return on the stock market?

 Random is a concept to capture uncertainty, the moment you see the outcome it is not longer being random.